fieldplowing/monorepo18/projects/lib-18/README.md

 ## Code scaffolding

 Run `ng generate component component-name --project lib-18` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project lib-18`.
+`ng g s service/task  --project lib-18 --skip-tests`.

 > Note: Don't forget to add `--project lib-18` or else it will be added to the default project in your `angular.json` file.

 ## Build